avachali/resume/README.md

 - Successfully led the modernization of a suite of legacy web applications and implemented on a multi-year data strategy plan.
-- Collaborated with a team of cross-functional stakeholders in the architecture, design and development of Credit Suisse’s web based authoring platform for distribution of Research reports.
+- Collaborated with a team of cross-functional stakeholders in the architecture, design and development of a web based authoring platform for distribution of Research reports.
-- Hands on experience with talent development including recruiting and coaching the next generation of Credit Suisse’s leaders in the Technical Analyst program.
+- Hands on experience with talent development including recruiting and coaching the next generation of leaders in the 'Technical Analyst' and 'Women in Technology' programs.
-  Actively recruited for Credit Suisse’s Women in Technology program.
   Rolled out an America wide Thank you recognition program to increase employee morale.
 ```
 ## Sr. Technical Lead /  May 2014 – October 2017